 Social Skills Training classes are time limited classes intended to improve interpersonal skills, social interactions and increase pragmatic language.
 Classes use a detailed curriculum with measurable outcomes.
-Parent participation is required.
+Parent participation is required!
+Current IPP is required to complete to Clinical Department.